Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Might I suggest to add a third attribute &quot;pool_ticker&quot; next to &quot;pool_hash&quot; and &quot;pool_group&quot; to double check and validate the list and for more human-readability?</p>&mdash; Straight Pool,💧 (@Straightpool4) <a href="https://twitter.com/Straightpool4/status/1648315608558186497?ref_src=twsrc%5Etfw">April 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It's not a bad idea, and we are delighted to announce that the update has been incorporated!
+It's not a bad idea, and we are delighted to [announce that the update has been incorporated](https://twitter.com/BalanceData22/status/1650356131649273857?s=20)!

-<blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Hello!!
-Great news!
-The BALANCE pool group data API has been updated to include pool ticker.
-Enjoy!!</p>&mdash; BALANCE (@BalanceData22) <a href="https://twitter.com/BalanceData22/status/1650356131649273857?ref_src=twsrc%5Etfw">April 24, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Don't forget to bookmark the API, share it freely, and suggest more requests.